Pupil Premium and Catch Up Premium

 To find out about how we spent the pupil premium grant and how we measured the impact in 2014/2015, click here

-To find out about how we intend to spend the pupil premium grant and how we measured the impact in 2016/2017, click here
+To find out about how we spent the catch up premium and how we measured the impact in 2016/2017, click here.